VincentBounce/WindowsContextMenuTools/README.md

 Lists folders/files contained in any folder and displays the list in a temporary Notepad file that disappear as soon as you close it.

-💿 To install this tool separately, just run `List-in-Notepad.reg`
+💿 To install this tool separately, just run `List-in-Notepad.reg`.
+To install bundle it's  [here](#⚙-Install-all-tools).

 ---